edisonyee/prezto/README.md

         chsh -s /bin/bash

   3. Open a new Zsh terminal window or tab.

+  4. Read the runcoms readme by running `open ~/.zprezto/runcoms/README.md` to get a sense of how prezto works and how to customize your shell further.

+  5. You can start by changing the default welcome message from "Hack Reactor" by editing `~/.zprezto/runcoms/zlogin`

 ### Troubleshooting

 If you are not able to find certain commands after switching to *Prezto*,